Skip to article frontmatterSkip to article content

 Overview

 There are two ways to study a mathematical structure: look at the objects in the space, or look at the functions on the space.
-In functional analysis, the second viewpoint is remarkably powerful.
+In functional analysis, the second viewpoint is remarkably powerful, but it rests on a geometric foundation that is worth making explicit.

 What You Will Learn